tayyab3245/codequest-vs-extension/README.md

 ## Features

 - **Visual Progress Dashboard** - Track your LeetCode journey with GitHub-style contribution heatmaps
-- **Pattern Mastery System** - Focus on the 6 essential coding patterns with structured learning paths
+- **Pattern Mastery System** - Focus on 14 essential coding patterns with structured learning paths
 - **Difficulty-Based Progress** - Easy/Medium/Hard tracking with visual indicators
 - **Session Analytics** - Monitor your practice consistency and improvement over time
 - **Real-time Sync** - Instantly updates as you solve problems in your workspace